Boris Vallejo Portrait

 Arriving in America

 Demonstrating remarkable resilience and determination.
-On September 13th, 1964, Boris took a leap of faith, purchasing a one-way ticket to New York with just eighty dollars to his name.
-The initial days in New York were marked by financial challenges, riding the subway for days to save money, eventually after a chance encounter with fellow Peruvians finding permanent lodgings.
-It was they who spoke of another Peruvian artist working in Connecticut, none other than Jorge Vera, the friend he was searching for.
+On September 13th, 1964, Boris took a leap of faith, purchasing a one-way ticket to New York with just eighty dollars in his pocket.
+Determined to save his money, he spent the next three days navigating the subway system.
+During his journey, he had a serendipitous encounter with fellow Peruvians who offered him temporary lodging.
+Coincidentally, a visiting couple mentioned their acquaintance with another Peruvian artist, Jorge Vera, who was working in their hometown of Connecticut, the very friend he was searching for.

 This connection led to a job opportunity in the advertising department of 'Interstate Department Stores.
 Within six months of starting, the department relocated to New York, taking their highly treasured Peruvian artist with them.

-Banter between colleagues is commonplace, so it was when a friendship between Boris and fellow illustrator Doris Maier was noticed.
-‘Boris and Doris’ their colleagues would jibe, despite the teasing the friendship developed into a romantic relationship, and soon they were married.
+Colleagues often joke around, so it was when Boris and fellow illustrator Doris Maier became friends that their colleagues noticed.
+‘Boris and Doris’ they would tease, but the friendship blossomed into a romantic relationship, and soon they were married.

 Comic Covers and Artistic Breakthrough:

-Bored with the drudgery of bread-and-butter technical illustrations, ignoring complaints from his wife, Doris that he should meet his deadliness and focus on the freelance assignments, Boris's acted upon an idea for a "Monster" painting.
-Her attitude changed however when the painting was accepted and published as a comic cover.
+Bored with the monotony of technical illustrations, despite his wife Doris’s complaints about his lack of focus on freelance assignments, Boris conceived an idea for a “Monster” painting.
+However, her perspective shifted when the painting was accepted and published as a comic cover.

-This marked the beginning of a prolific career, beginning with comic cover art, his work gracing numerous publications, a distinctive style, characterized by muscular figures, alluring heroines, and otherworldly landscapes, quickly became his trademark.
-His mesmerizing artwork graced the covers of numerous fantasy and science fiction novels, creating visual representations of the epic stories within.
-Through his illustrations, Vallejo breathed life into the fantastical realms imagined by authors like Edgar Rice Burroughs, Robert E. Howard, and H.P.
+This humble beginnning, flourished into a prestogous career.
+His captivating artwork adorned the covers of numerous fantasy and science fiction novels, serving as visual representations of the epic narratives within.
+Through his illustrations, Boris breathed life into the fantastical realms envisioned by authors such as Edgar Rice Burroughs, Robert E. Howard, and H.P.
 Lovecraft.

 Meeting Julie Bell and Continued Growth: